ofloveandhate/paramotopy/README.md

 # Using

 The main website for paramotopy is at [paramotopy.com](https://paramotopy.com).
 There are some examples, and some guidance.
-The manual is located in this repo, in the `documentation` folder.
+The manual pdf is located in this repo, in the `documentation/source` folder.
+I know, it's not source.
+Feel free to help me out in providing a better build system for it than manual tex-ing.

 # Building